Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Pump Antifreeze Through the System

 Pumping antifreeze through your RV’s water system is a key step in the winterization process.
-It will replace the water in the plumbing lines, thus preventing the water from freezing, expanding, and potentially causing the pipes to burst.
+It will replace the water in the plumbing lines, preventing it from freezing, expanding, and potentially causing the pipes to burst.

-- Flush the toilet until you see pink antifreeze
+Flush the toilet until you can see the antifreeze coming out into the toilet bowl.

 Secure All Water Entry Points

-Once you’ve pumped antifreeze through your system, it’s time to secure all water entry points.
-This includes any openings for the water tank fill, the potable water fill port (if your RV has one), and every point where a cable or pipe goes through the floor.
+Once you’ve pumped antifreeze through your system, secure all the water entry points.
+This includes any openings for the water tank, the potable water fill port (if your RV has one), and every point where a cable or pipe goes through the floor.

 Final Touches and Additional Measures